COLLABORATIVE RESEARCH

 The end goal was to form shared policy and plans.
 VNG and CBS hadn't collaborated before, so my goal was to get everyone on the same page.
 By asking "for whom are we solving this problem, and what is their current data driven mindset and behaviour?" a neutral research space opened up where everyone could share their knowledge, and no-one was in the lead.

-I organized a Research Sprint with 4 municipalities, and got every VNG and CBS team member actively involved.
+I organized a Research Sprint with four municipalities and got every VNG and CBS team member actively involved.
 It took time to organize, but the shared understanding of user needs that we built was extremely effective when it was time to make decisions.
+The approach created shared responsibility.

 Sparking creativity